42Bastian/rmac/docs/rmac.rst

    label4: ds.b 2

    size_so_far equ ^^abscount
-o A rare case: if your macro contains something like:
+* A rare case: if your macro contains something like:

   ::